It's Official: The Grown-Out Roots Trend Is In

 Good news, y’all: You can (and should) ease up on touching up your roots.
 Not only will it save you time and money, but it also happens to be incredibly trendy at the moment.
 Don’t believe us?
-Here are eight of our favorite ladies letting their true colors shine through and what you can learn from them.
+Here are eight of our favorite ladies leading the grown out roots trend and what you can learn from them.

 Whether you’re rocking a honey-blond hue (like Reese here) or rose-gold strands (like her daughter Ava), having darker roots provides some much needed dimension to lighter locks.

 2. Blend Them In

 Ask your stylist for a shadowed root highlight that softly fades into the rest of your hair.
 Bonus: This looks even better as it grows out so there's minimal upkeep involved.

 3. Don't Go Too Light

 Still not sold on letting your roots come in?
 Stick to a color that’s closer to your natural shade from the start so everything blends in more evenly as your hair grows.

 4. Rock Your Curls